thurt/copy-object-graph/preface.md

  - undefined

 **Things to be aware of**
+  - The copy gets references to functions (*not* copies of functions)
-  - Depends on WeakMap for storing self-reference identities
+  - There is a dependency on WeakMap for storing self-reference identities
   - Object properties are copied into new objects using `Object.assign({}, original_obj)`.
 This operation has side effects ~
     - it will activate any getters on the original object
     - the new object will inherit Object prototype